 - This setting works in the same manner as the AUTOCOMMIT enterprise geodatabase initialization parameter.

-- This parameter can help in preventing transactions from becoming too large and exceeding the database management system (DBMS) logs.
+- This parameter can help to prevent transactions from becoming too large and exceeding the database management system (DBMS) logs.
 See your DBMS documentation for managing transactions.

 - A higher commit value can improve performance, but this must be weighed against the possibility of losing edits if storage capacity is reached or an error occurs before the commit.

-- Auto Commit—Interval at which transactions will automatically commit.
+- Auto Commit—The interval at which transactions will automatically commit.
 If set to 0, transactions will commit only when an explicit commit is issued.

 arcpy.env.autoCommit = interval_value